MileHacker Logo

 From CUN to Tulum

-• ADO Bus: Economical, comfortable, direct service to Tulum ADO bus station.
+• ADO Bus: Economical, comfortable, direct service for Tulum ADO bus station.
 Approx. 2-2.5 hours.

-• Private Shuttle/Taxi: Most convenient, but most expensive.
+• Private Shuttle/Taxi: Most convenient, but the most costly.
 Pre-booked options are available.

 • Rental Car: Agencies at CUN.
 Offers flexibility for exploration.